DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 - [ ] Mark products as unavailable for the online store sales channel.
 - [ ] Remove checkout links and retail purchase features from theme.
-- Current state: Products are purchasable; price/Add to cart/PayPal buttons are present.
-Header search/account/cart entry points have been removed in theme.
+- Current state: Header search/account/cart entry points are removed; collection/search/featured/shoppable surfaces show wholesale CTAs and no pricing.
+Product pages still show price/Add to cart/PayPal buttons unless hidden or edited in Shopify admin.

 **Acceptance Criteria**
 - Products are not purchasable from the storefront (no cart/checkout flows).